RedPointGlobal/redpoint-aml/README.md

 1. Have a Kubernetes solution available to use. ( https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/ )
 2. Install kubectl. ( https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ )
 3. Have a MongoDB server available to use for AML system databases
-4. Have a PostgreSQL server available to use for AML Auth databases (Keycloak)
+4. Have a PostgreSQL server available to use for Keycloak
 5. Docker ID, create one at https://hub.docker.com/ and provide the account ID to Redpoint Support so they can grant you permissions to pull the AML container images
-5. Have a license key to activate AML.
+5. Have a License key to activate AML.
 Contact Redpoint support for an activation key

 | **NOTE:** Before you Begin!           |
 |---------------------------------------|
-| This guide focuses on Microsoft Azure for the underlying Kubernetes infrastructure, and creates Kubernetes deployments for MongoDB and PostgreSQL.
-This is only intended for use in a ```DEMO``` or ```DEV``` setting.

-To make this production ready, you need to plug into your production MongoDB and PostgreSQL database servers.
-Be sure to check out the ```Customize for Production``` section down below  |
+| This guide assumes Microsoft Azure is the underlying platform for your Kubernetes infrastructure.
+However AML can also be deployed on clusters within the Amazon and Google Cloud platforms.
+Before installing AML, set the target Cloud platform in the ```values.yaml``` file as shown below

 ### Install Procedure